bbauska/Anti-Project2025/anti.md

 pre-2016 policy of 49 days gestation, returning to the pre-2021 in-person dispensing requirement, and returning to requiring prescribers to report all serious adverse events, not just deaths, to the drug sponsor would increase women’s health and safety.”
-[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]
+[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]</p>

-Project 2025 urged the FDA to “Stop promoting or approving mail-order abortions in violation of long-standing federal laws that prohibit the mailing and interstate carriage of abortion [medications].”
+<p>Project 2025 urged the FDA to “Stop promoting or approving mail-order abortions in violation of
+long-standing federal laws that prohibit the mailing and interstate carriage of abortion [medications].”
 This statement’s citation is to “18 U.S.C.
 1461, https://www.law.cornell.edu/uscode/text/18/1461 (accessed March 16, 2023), and 18 U.S.C.
-1462,

-36
-https://www.law.cornell.edu/uscode/text/18/1462 (accessed March 16, 2023).”
+1462, https://www.law.cornell.edu/uscode/text/18/1462 (accessed March 16, 2023).”
 These statues make up the Comstock Act, an anti-obscenity law passed in 1873 which has never been used to prosecute anyone over abortion, but the Mandate aims “misapply the law to criminalize the mailing of items related to abortion in the mail.”
-[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24; Center for American Progress, 6/17/24] Project 2025: “Research using fetal tissue obtained from elective abortions is immoral and obsolete.
+[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24; Center for American Progress, 6/17/24]</p>

+<p>Project 2025: “Research using fetal tissue obtained from elective abortions is immoral and
+obsolete.
 Research using human embryonic stem cells also involves the destruction of human life and should not be subsidized with taxpayer dollars.”
 “Research using fetal tissue obtained from elective abortions is immoral and obsolete.
 Research using human embryonic stem cells also involves the